First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Analysis

 For convenience, we introduced the dimensionless reduced partial width $\theta_{i}^{2}=\Gamma_{i}/W_{\Gamma_{i}}$, in order to easily ensure that, regardless of $\ell$, $\theta_{i}^{2}\leq 1$.
 Resonant elastic scattering is often analyzed by a single-channel formalism because the resonance shape and height are not affected by the other channels; thus at the outset we simplified our model by controlling the proton width via a universal ratio of the dimensionless reduced partial widths $\xi\equiv\theta_{\rm p}^{2}/\theta_{\alpha}^{2}$, which was found to be 3\% in a similar work \cite{binhphd}.
 Although the value of $\Gamma_{\rm p}$ derived this way may have a large uncertainty as well as model dependence, it is physically unrealistic to perform a single-channel analysis so far above the proton threshold.

 Starting with the first resonance near 4.35~MeV and truncating the excitation function towards higher energies, a computer code optimized $E_{\rm r}$, $\ell$, $\theta_{\alpha}^{2}$, and $\xi$, until all three resonances were introduced and the fit took into account the entire energy range of the experimental excitation function.
-Once we had such a reasonable fit ($\xi\approx7$\%), we then allowed $\theta_{\rm p}^{2}$ to vary individually for each resonance and again covaried sets of resonance parameters to search for the best fit for the entire spectrum.
-In summary, $E_{\rm r}$ was covaried over 200~keV in 1~keV steps, $\ell$ was covaried for values over the range of 0 to 4, $\theta_{\alpha}^{2}$ was covaried in 1\% steps up to $>99$\%, and $\theta_{\rm p}^{2}$ was varied in small increments up to 10\% (past where $\xi$ showed poor behavior) in our search for the best fit, shown in Fig.~\ref{rmatrix-good}(a), where the horizontal errors are from the 100 keV binning and the vertical errors are purely statistical.
-All possible $\ell$ values for the 4.78~MeV state are shown in Fig.~\ref{rmatrix-good}(b) for illustrative purposes.
+Once we had such a reasonable fit ($\xi\approx4$\%), we then allowed $\theta_{\rm p}^{2}$ to vary individually for each resonance and again covaried sets of resonance parameters to search for the best fit for the entire spectrum.
+In summary, $E_{\rm r}$ was covaried over 200~keV in 1~keV steps, $\ell$ was covaried for values over the range of 0--4, $\theta_{\alpha}^{2}$ was covaried in 1\% steps up to $>99$\%, and $\theta_{\rm p}^{2}$ was varied in small increments up to 10\% (past where $\xi$ showed poor behavior) in our search for the best fit, shown in Fig.~\ref{rmatrix-good}(a), where the horizontal errors are from the 100-keV binning and the vertical errors are purely statistical; the absolute magnitude of the statistical error was scaled by the same factor of 2.0 as the data.
+All possible $\ell$ values for the 4.78-MeV state are shown in Fig.~\ref{rmatrix-good}(b) for illustrative purposes.